-Progeria, also known as the Hutchinson Gilford Progeria Syndrome, is a very rare genetic disorder that causes rapid premature ageing in new borns.
+Progeria, also known as the Hutchinson Gilford Progeria Syndrome, is a rare genetic disorder that causes rapid premature ageing in newborns.
 The onset of HGPS is usually around 18 to 24 months.
 Children born with this progressive disorder will appear normal at birth and only start to show symptoms around 18 months.
 It isn’t inherited or passed down from the families.

 Types of Progeria Syndrome

-The most common type of Progeria is the Hutchinson Gilford Progeria Syndrome which presents in kids around the age of one to two years.
+The most common type of progeria is the Hutchinson Gilford Progeria Syndrome which can be present in kids by the age of one to two years.

-There is another type of Progeria Syndrome called the Wiedemann-Rautenstrauch syndrome, which presents in babies when there are still in the uterus.
+Progeria Syndrome called the Wiedemann-Rautenstrauch syndrome, is another type, which is present in babies when they are still in the uterus.